King of Prussia

 Drawing from Business Realty of Arizona, Incorporated

 A freestanding movie house, the Harkins Cinema Seven Twin, pre-dated the adjacent mall.
-The theater were completed in June 1973, almost a year before the dedication of the first stores in CAMELVIEW PLAZA.
+The theater was completed in June 1973, almost a year before the dedication of the first stores in CAMELVIEW PLAZA.

 Photo from Harkins Theatres

-A CAMELVIEW PLAZA logo montage features trademarks of stores and services in operation at the mall during the 1970s.
+A CAMELVIEW PLAZA logo montage features trademarks of stores and services in operation during the 1970s.

 CAMELVIEW PLAZA TENANTS 1977: